mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 `public event EventHandler SelectionChanged;`

-One more step is to call in the setter accessor of the `IsSelected` property:
+One more step is to call The `MutateSelect` method in the set accessor of the `IsSelected` property:
 ```csharp
 public bool IsSelected
 {